phertz97/Wind-Gust-Postprocessing-from-COSMO-REA6-with-a-Spatial-Bayesian-Hierarchical-Extreme-Value-Model/README.md

 station observations and with an interpolation to unobserved locations.
 To this end, we develop a spatial Bayesian hierarchical model (BHM) for the post-processing of surface maximum wind gusts from the COSMO-REA6 reanalysis.
 Our approach uses a non-stationary extreme value distribution for the gust observations at the top level, with parameters that vary according to a linear model using COSMO-REA6 predictor variables.
-To capture spatial patterns in surface extreme wind gust behavior, the5 regression coefficients are modeled as 2-dimensional Gaussian random fields with a constant mean and an isotropic covariance function that depends only on the distance between locations.
+To capture spatial patterns in surface extreme wind gust behavior, the regression coefficients are modeled as 2-dimensional Gaussian random fields with a constant mean and an isotropic covariance function that depends only on the distance between locations.
 In addition, we include an elevation offset in the distance metric for the covariance function to account for differences in topography.
 This allows us to include data from mountaintop stations in the training process and to utilize all available information.
 The training of the BHM is carried out with an independent data set from which the data at the station to be predicted are excluded.
-We evaluate the spatial prediction performance at the10 withheld station using Brier score and quantile score, including their decomposition, and compare the performance of our BHM to climatological forecasts and a non-hierarchical, spatially constant baseline model.
+We evaluate the spatial prediction performance at the withheld station using Brier score and quantile score, including their decomposition, and compare the performance of our BHM to climatological forecasts and a non-hierarchical, spatially constant baseline model.
 This is done for 109 weather stations in
 Germany.